-This April, I published a long-form essay on Odyssey describing “My War on Drugs.”
+This April, I published a long-form essay on Odyssey in three parts describing “My War on Drugs.”
 Today marks ten years from the inciting incident as described in this essay.
 For the first time, please take the opportunity to read this long-form essay about my recovery from prescription opioid dependence in one piece.

 My War on Drugs